-(1) The Chief Inspector of Mines must instruct an inspector to investigate any accident or occurrence at a mine that results in the death of any person.

-- (2) At any time an inspector may investigate- - (a) any accident or occurrence at a mine that results in the serious injury or serious illness of any person; - any occurrence, practice or condition concerning health or safety of persons at one or more mines; or - (c) any actual or suspected contravention of, or failure to comply with, any provision of this Act.

-- (3) If there is cause for concern on health or safety grounds, an inspector must investigate any matter referred to in subsection (2), if- - (a) instructed to do so by the Chief Inspector of Mines; or - (b) requested to do so by- - (i) a registered trade union with members at the mine or mines; - (ii) a health and safety representative or health and safety committee at the mine; or - (iii) if there is no health and safety representative, an employee at the mine.
+- (1) The Chief Inspector of Mines must instruct an inspector to investigate any accident or occurrence at a mine that results in the death of any person. - [subsection (1) substituted by section 30 of Act 72 of 1997] - (2) At any time an inspector may investigate- - (a) any accident or occurrence at a mine that results in the serious injury or serious illness of any person; - (b) any occurrence, practice or condition concerning health or safety of persons at one or more mines; or - (c) any actual or suspected contravention of, or failure to comply with, any provision of this Act. - [subsection (2) substituted by section 30 of Act 72 of 1997] - (3) If there is cause for concern on health or safety grounds, an inspector must investigate any matter referred to in subsection (2), if- - (a) instructed to do so by the Chief Inspector of Mines; or - (b) requested to do so by- - (i) a registered trade union with members at the mine or mines; - (ii) a health and safety representative or health and safety committee at the mine; or - (iii) if there is no health and safety representative, an employee at the mine.